 Easement contracts represent contracts which permit companies to install pipe lines, pole lines and other equipment on land owned by the Trust.
-Easement income is recognized when the Trust receives a signed contract and when the Trust makes available the respective parcel of land to the grantee.
+Easement income is recognized when earned.
+When the Trust receives a signed contract and payment, the Trust makes available the respective parcel of land to the grantee.
+Though a small number of payments received are for perpetual easements, the vast majority are for terms of ten years.